Nicholas Ingram: Early life

-Ingram was born in Addenbrookes Hospital in Cambridge, England to a British mother, Ann, and an American father, Johnny Ingram.
+Ingram was born in Addenbrookes Hospital in Cambridge, England, to a British mother, Ann, and an American father, Johnny Ingram.
 One year after Ingram's birth, his family relocated to the U.S. state of Georgia.

+In October and November 1982, Ingram was charged with two counts of burglary, and he pleaded guilty.
+In February 1983, he received a five-year "probated" sentence requiring him to serve one year in prison and four years of probation.
+He served this time at the Arrendale State Prison (then known as the Alto State Prison) before he was paroled on 7 May 1983, less than a month before the murder.

 Murder of J.C.
 Sawyer

-On June 3, 1983, 19-year-old Ingram sold car wheels and a ring at a pawn shop while accompanied by a friend.
+On 3 June 1983, 19-year-old Ingram sold car wheels and a ring at a pawn shop while accompanied by a friend.
 Afterwards, he and his friend retrieved a .38 caliber revolver from his father's house; Ingram told his friend he knew where he could get a vehicle that he would then use to go to California.
-At approximately 6:30 pm, Ingram's friend drove him to a house in Marietta, Georgia, in Cobb County.
+At approximately 6:30 pm EST, Ingram's friend drove him to a house in Marietta, Georgia, in Cobb County.
 Ingram told his friend to wait in the car; before leaving, Ingram stated that he intended to pistol-whip the people in the house, although he was not sure he would be able to kill them.
-Plummer decided not to wait for Ingram and drove home instead.
+His friend decided not to wait for Ingram and drove home instead.

-At approximately 6:30 pm, Ingram entered the Cobb County home of J.C. and Mary Sawyer, demanding that they let him use their phone and later demanding money and the keys to the couple's car, threatening to shoot them if they did not cooperate with him.
-Mary Sawyer gave Ingram $60, while J.C.
+At approximately 6:30 pm, Ingram burglarized the Cobb County home of 55-year-old retired military veteran J.C. and his 48-year-old wife, Mary Eunice Sawyer.
+Ingram asked that they let him use their phone, and they refused entry, after which Ingram produced a pistol, threatened to shoot them if they did not cooperate with him, and demanded money and the keys to the couple's car.
+Mary Sawyer gave Ingram $60 USD, while J.C.
 Sawyer surrendered the keys to his pickup truck.
 Ingram then led the couple outside and into the woods surrounding their home.
-He tied their hands behind them and bound them to a tree using rope and wire.
+Once they were about from the home, Ingram tied their hands behind them and bound them to a tree using rope and wire.
 The Sawyers begged Ingram not to kill them while Ingram taunted and threatened them; he ultimately gagged them with his shirt after tearing it in two and stuffing each half into each victim's mouth.
 He then shot them both in the head at point-blank range.
 The shots were fatal to J.C.
 Sawyer, but Mrs. Sawyer survived.
 She played dead until she heard Ingram drive off with J.C.
 Sawyer's truck.
 After confirming that her husband was dead, Mary Sawyer untied herself and went to a neighbor's house to call the police.